shridhar998/e-commerce-backend/README.md

 6. **Testing:** Execute tests using `npm test`.
 7. **API Documentation:** Refer to the API documentation available at [API Docs](https://example.com/api-docs) to understand available endpoints and request/response formats.

+## API Testing on Postman:
+### Here are few screenshots of api routes i tested on Postman

 ## Contributing

 Contributions are always welcome!
 If you'd like to contribute to the project, please follow the guidelines.